-That.
-Turn it off when you leave.
 It may seem like a waste of energy to turn your air conditioner on and off, but doing so actually saves you a fair amount of money and helps your air conditioner work more efficiently, says Amann.
 While it may seem like your unit has to work hard to cool a space down from 80 to 75 degrees, “air-conditioning systems run most efficiently when they’re running at full speed,” rather than running for shorter periods at a less powerful speed to maintain a constant temperature all day, Amman says.
-They’re also better able to dehumidify your house, she adds, when they run at full blast, she adds.
+They’re also better able to dehumidify your house when they run at full blast, she adds.

 Here are a few other ways to stay cool and get better AC energy savings this summer:

-- Buy a programmable thermostat.
+Buy a programmable thermostat.
 Whether you turn your central air off or turn its thermostat up when you’re out of the house, a programmable thermostat can crank up the cool factor before you get home.
 That way your house will be comfortable when you walk in the door.
 Amann notes that you’ll need to buy a thermostat that suits both your cooling and your heating systems.
 Some models don’t work with heat pumps, which can pose a problem in the winter, so check with whoever installed or services your system.
-If you use a window unit, an appliance timer can serve a similar purpose; newer models may include a timer as well as a thermostat.
+If you use a window unit, an appliance timer can serve a similar purpose and newer models may include a timer as well as a thermostat.

-- Plant some bushes.
+Plant some bushes.
 Large, shady bushes planted on the south and west sides of your house will reduce heat gain during the day.